Vungle/iOS-SDK/README.md

 ### Version Info
 The Vungle iOS SDK supports iOS 8.0 and above, including iOS 12, both 32bit and 64bit apps.

-Our newest iOS SDK (6.3.2) will be generally available in November, 2018.
-Please ensure you are using Xcode 10 to ensure smooth integration.
+Our newest iOS SDK (6.3.2) will be generally available in November 8th, 2018.
+Please ensure you are using Xcode 10 or later to ensure smooth integration.
 Please Note: Xcode 8 does not include support for iPhone X.

 ## Release Notes